 Application materials and showcases should reflect the performance to be toured, and any changes to configuration must be proposed for consideration by ArtsMarket staff as early as possible prior to the conference.

-Applicants will be notified of their status in July 2017.
+Applicants will be notified of their status in June or July.

 Terms & Conditions